underground-software/singularity/README.md

 services listening on unix sockets instead of TCP ports.

  - Fortunately, it is easy to proxy the relevant TCP ports to the unix sockets so that the services can be accessed.
 You will need the host program socat.
-On fedora it can be obtained by running `sudo dnf install -y socat`.
+On Fedora it can be obtained by running `sudo dnf install -y socat`.

  - Run `./dev_sockets.sh &` or `sudo ./dev_sockets.sh &` to spawn three instances of socat in the background.